Do "Grey Market" Yamaha pianos suffer from humidity problems

-Why are so many used Yamaha pianos coming out of Japan?
+Why are so many used Yamaha U1 and U3 pianos coming out of Japan?

-There is a culture within Japan that people don’t like to buy second hand goods.
-It could be to do with the Karma aspect of the predominantly Buddhist population.
+Apparently, there is a culture within Japan that people don’t like to buy too many second hand goods if they can help it.
+It could be to do with the Karma aspect of the predominantly Budhist population.
 They don’t want to be receiving somebody else’s karma into their home via a second hand piano.
 So once the children leave home and the parents are left with the piano, it becomes difficult for them to find a new home for it.
 And that’s where shops like mine come in.

-There are so many of these amazing quality pianos with nowhere to go so companies have started collecting these pianos and selling them in bulk to piano distributers and retailers all over the world.
-I work with an excellent piano restoration workshop in Japan who buys these pianos on my behalf from Japanese family homes before giving them a full reconditioning service (read about the Yamaha U3 Reconditioning Process here ).
-Once the work is finished the pianos are sent out to us where the finishing touches are completed in my workshop and the pianos are then offered for sale to UK private buyers.
+There are so many of these amazing quality pianos with nowhere to go so I work with an excellent piano restoration workshop in Japan who buys these pianos from Japanese family homes before giving them a full reconditioning service.
+Once the work is finished the pianos are sent out to me where the finishing touches are completed in my workshop and the pianos are then offered for sale to anyone in the UK.

 What are the negative claims?

 I’ve had several hundred imported Yamaha U1 and Yamaha U3 pianos in stock since I started my piano shop back in 2002 and I’m very happy to report that there has been zero evidence of any humidity related problems appearing in these pianos in that time.
 The same can be said after delivery to the customer has taken place.
-We have a long line of happy customers so please visit my customer feedback page page where you can see over 50 smiling happy faces of people who are happy that they took the route of buying a reconditioned Yamaha piano.
+I don’t have a long line of angry customers reporting that their piano has crumpled into a pile of dust due to climatic changes.
+On the contrary, please visit my customer feedback page page where you can see over 50 smiling happy faces of people who are happy that they took the route of buying a reconditioned Yamaha piano.

 Thanks for listening, feel free to email me at email@example.com with any questions, queries or concerns and I’ll be happy to reply straight away in full details.